xpgram/advance-wars/README.md

 Some units, like the Submarine, can hide their presence and ambush enemies who attempt to travel over them.
 Each player on their turn can only see the information known to them.

+The commands you issue to each troop are internally a series of small, discrete actions, which return to the next in line whether they were successful or not.
+This is how they're made interruptible.

 ![](/docs/demo-reels/player-visibility.gif)